jk-jeon/jk-jeon.github.io/_posts/2021-12-31-continued-fraction-floor-mult.md

 Unfortunately, the bound I got by applying this analysis to the case $x=\log_{10}2$ and $y=\log_{10}\frac{4}{3}$ was not that great, particularly because $y$ is too close to $\frac{u+1}{q}$ for the choice $\frac{p}{q}=\frac{643}{2136}$, which is otherwise a very efficient and effective approximation of $x$.
 Well, but I might be overlooking some things at this point, so probably I have to give some more tries on this later.

+**(Edit on 02-10-2022)** I included a better analysis of this in my new paper on [Dragonbox](https://github.com/jk-jeon/dragonbox/blob/master/other_files/Dragonbox.pdf), Section 4.4.
+But still I consider it incomplete, because it seems that the actual range of $n$ is much wider than what the analysis method described in the paper expects.

 # Acknolwedgements